kalkatos/rpsls/README.md

 This project needs the following Assets to work properly: (Not included in this repo)

-Demigiant
+* Demigiant DoTween Pro
-GUI PRO Kit - Casual Game
+* GUI PRO Kit - Casual Game
-GUIPackCartoon
+* GUIPackCartoon
-ParrelSync
+* ParrelSync
-Sirenix
+* Sirenix OdinInspector
-TextMesh Pro
+* TextMesh Pro